yirvine/Pop-Music-Trend-Analysis/README.md

 Back to our original target variable, Popularity.

+# 🤖 Predicting Popularity with Machine Learning

 Below, a linear regression model and random forest regression model are both applied to the dataset, using all ordinal numerical values as features.
 Key is not included as a feature because the integers are not ordinal (i.e. ranges from 0 to 11 cyclically, the jump from 0 to 1 is the same as the jump from 11 to 0).

+## 🔬 Correlation Matrix: How Features Relate to Each Other

+### 🔬 Building the Correlation Matrix

 ```python
 # Check column data types